Movatterモバイル変換

 Ursus melesLinnaeus, 1758

-TheEuropean badger (Meles meles), also known as theEurasian badger, is abadger species in thefamilyMustelidae native toEurope andWest Asia and parts ofCentral Asia.
-It is classified asleast concern on theIUCN Red List, as it has a wide range and a large, stable population size which is thought to be increasing in some regions.
-Several subspecies are recognized, with thenominate subspecies (M. m. meles) predominating in most of Europe.[1]
-In Europe, where no other badger species commonly occurs, it is generally just called the "badger".
+TheEuropean badger (Meles meles), also known as theEurasian badger, is a species ofbadger in thefamilyMustelidae native toEurope andWest Asia and parts ofCentral Asia.
+It is classified asleast concern on theIUCN Red List due to its wide range and large, stable population size which is thought to be increasing in some regions.
+Several subspecies are recognised, with thenominate subspecies (M. m. meles) predominating in most of Europe.[1]
+In Europe, where no other badger species commonly occurs, it is simply known as the "badger".

-The European badger is a powerfully built, black, white, brown, and grey animal with a small head, a stocky body, small black eyes, and a short tail.
-Its weight varies, being 7–13 kg (15–29 lb) in spring, but building up to 15–17 kg (33–37 lb) in autumn before thewinter sleep period.
-It isnocturnal and is asocial, burrowing animal that sleeps during the day in one of severalsetts in its territorial range.
-These burrows have multiple chambers and entrances, and are extensive systems of underground passages of 35–81 m (115–266 ft) length.
-They house several badger families that use these setts for decades.
-Badgers are fussy over the cleanliness of their burrow, carrying in fresh bedding and removing soiled material, and they defecate inlatrines strategically situated outside their setts or en route to other setts.[2]
+The European badger is a powerfully built animal with a small head, stocky body, small black eyes and short tail, and a coat of black, white, brown, and grey fur.
+Its weight varies, ranging from 7–13 kg (15–29 lb) in spring to 15–17 kg (33–37 lb) in autumn before thewinter sleep period.
+It isnocturnal andsocial, living in burrows and sleeping during the day in one of severalsetts within its territory.
+These burrows have multiple chambers and entrances and comprise extensive systems of underground passages measuring 35–81 m (115–266 ft) in length.
+Several badger families use these setts for decades.
+Badgers are particular about the cleanliness of their burrows, carrying in fresh bedding and removing soiled material.
+They defecate inlatrines situated strategically outside their setts or en route to others.[2]

-Althoughtaxonomically classified as acarnivoran, the European badger is anomnivore, feeding on a wide variety of plant and animal foods, includingearthworms, largeinsects, smallmammals,carrion,cereals, andtubers.
-Litters of up to five cubs are produced in spring.
-The young are weaned a few months later, but usually remain within the family group.
-The European badger has been known to share its burrow with other species, such asrabbits,red foxes, andraccoon dogs, but it can be ferocious when provoked, a trait which has been exploited in the now-illegalblood sport ofbadger-baiting.
-Like many wild and domesticated species of mammals, badgers can be carriers ofbovine tuberculosis, which can spread between species and can be particularly detrimental to cattle.
-In England, badger populations are culled to try to reduce the incidence of bovine tuberculosis in cattle,[3] although the efficacy of this practice is strongly disputed,[4] and badger culls are widely considered cruel and inhumane.[5][6]
+Although the European badger istaxonomically classified as acarnivoran, it is actually anomnivore that feeds on a variety of plant and animal foods, includingearthworms, largeinsects, smallmammals,carrion,cereals, andtubers.
+Litters of up to five cubs are born in spring.
+The young are weaned after a few months, but they usually remain within the family group.
+European badgers has been known to share their burrows with other species, such asrabbits,red foxes, andraccoon dogs.
+However, they can be ferocious when provoked, a trait that was exploited in the now illegalblood sport ofbadger-baiting.
+Like many wild and domesticated mammals, badgers can carrybovine tuberculosis, which can spread between species and be particularly detrimental to cattle.
+In England, badger populations are culled in an attempt to reduce the incidence of bovine tuberculosis in cattle,[3] although the efficacy of this practice is strongly disputed,[4] and badger culls are widely considered cruel and inhumane.[5][6]

 Nomenclature

 Thesource of the word "badger" is uncertain.
-TheOxford English Dictionary states it probably derives from "badge" +-ard, a reference to the white mark on its forehead that resembles a badge, and may date to the early 16th century.[7]
+TheOxford English Dictionary states that it probably derives from "badge" +-ard, in reference to the white mark on its forehead that resembles a badge.
+This etymology may date to the early 16th century.[7]
 TheFrench wordbêcheur ('digger') has also been suggested as a source.[8]
 A male badger is a boar, a female is a sow, and a young badger is a cub.
 A badger's home is called a sett.[9]
 Badger colonies are often called clans.

 The far older name "brock" (Old English:brocc), (Scots:brock) is aCelticloanword (cf.Gaelicbroc andWelshbroch, fromProto-Celtic*brokko) meaning 'grey'.[7]
 TheProto-Germanic term was*þahsu- (cf.GermanDachs,Dutchdas,Norwegiansvin-toks;Early Modern Englishdasse), probably from thePIEroot*tek'- 'to construct', which suggests that the badger was named after its digging ofsetts (tunnels); the Germanic term*þahsu- becametaxus ortaxō,-ōnis inLatinglosses, replacingmēlēs ('marten' or 'badger'),[10] and from these words the commonRomance terms for the animal evolved (Italiantasso,Frenchtesson/taisson/tasson—nowblaireau is more common—,Catalantoixó,Spanishtejón,Portuguesetexugo) exceptAsturianmelandru.[11]

-Until the mid-18th century, European badgers were variously known in English as brock, pate, grey, and bawson.
-The name "bawson" is derived from "bawsened", which refers to something striped with white.
+Until the mid-18th century, the European badger was known by various names in English, including brock, pate, grey, and bawson.
+The name "bawson" is derived from "bawsened", meaning striped with white.
 "Pate" is a local name that was once popular in northern England.
 The name "badget" was once common, but only used inNorfolk, while "earth dog" was used in southern Ireland.[12]
 The badger is commonly referred to in Welsh as amochyn daear ('earth pig').[13]

 Taxonomy